This performance explores field recordings of electrical generation and transmission.

-Infrastructure Soundworks examine the hidden works and underpinnings of the Industrial Antrhropocene era, through a series of sonic journeys.
+Infrastructure Soundworks examine the hidden works and underpinnings of the Industrial Antrhropocene era, primarily through the physicality of sound.

 Oil and Gas